18 New Travel Trends For 2025

 This is different from running to a relative’s house for a holiday.
 Group travel involves picking a destination and traveling together for learning and adventure.

-Travel Trend #12: Young people will be more likely to travel.
+#13: Young people will be more likely to travel

 Forbes found that 56% of young people in Gen Z plan to have more travels in their future.
-That puts them well above other generations.
 Gen Z is known for creating buzz about travel destinations and encouraging friends and family members to explore.
-That trend is expected to continue in 2025.
+That is expected to continue in 2025.

 On top of that, travel is playing an important role for teens as they navigate a challenging world.
 It’s helping them make career decisions in an increasingly global world.
 Plus, travel also helps ease mental health challenges that have been more prominent in teens in recent years.

-Travel Trend #14: People will travel farther to do activities they can’t afford closer to home.
+#15: People will travel farther to do activities they can’t afford at home

-Travel Trend #15: Travelers will be more engaged in travel lessons before and after their trip.
+#16: Travelers will want travel lessons before, during and after their trip

 More people want their travel lessons to last longer than one or two weeks.
 This desire has become stronger amid the increased focus on environmental and social needs.

 In 2025, you can expect more programs like the Climate Leaders Fellowship.
-It allows teens to digitally explore topics close to home and internationally.
-Then they can travel internationally to places like Guatemala and come back home to use the lessons they’ve learned.
+It allows teens to digitally explore topics close to home, extending trips with technology.
+They then can travel internationally to places like Guatemala and come back home to use the lessons they’ve learned.

 A tourism increase is expected around the world.
 Several nations in particular will likely be pretty popular for travelers: